Washington, D.C. - Shopping

 Potomac Mills Mall

 Perfect for the thrifty buyer, Potomac is the East Coast’s largest discount outlet mall.
-Comprising a staggering 250 shops, it is a half-hour drive south of DC.
+Comprised of a staggering 250 shops, it is a half-hour drive south of DC.